Green Chromis

 2. Can Green Chromis be kept with aggressive fish?

-It’s best to avoid keeping Green Chromis with aggressive fish as they can become stressed or bullied.
+It’s best to avoid keeping Chromis with aggressive fish as they can become stressed or bullied.

 3. How often should Green Chromis be fed?